Case Law Grounding: Using Precedents to Align Decision-Making for Humans and AI: Introduction

-Taking inspiration from case law legal systems, we introduce the \textbf{case law grounding} (CLG) workflow, a general workflow for making socially-aligned decisions that can be applied to either human or AI decision-making agents.
-Like with case law in the legal realm, CLG focuses on making use of \textit{precedents} (past decisions) as the primary source of guidance for new decisions.
-CLG accomplishes this through 3 steps: (1) case \textbf{retrieval}, where past cases potentially relevant to the current decision are retrieved; (2) precedent \textbf{selection}, where retrieved precedents are further \textit{refined} for applicability to the current decision; and finally (3) decision synthesis, where the selected precedents and decisions are aggregated and synthesized into a decision for the new case.
-As online groups and communities often need to make these types of decisions at-scale, we examine two ways in which the CLG workflow could be implemented: a \textit{human-centric} version targeting use cases where members within the group or community are the decision-makers; and an \textit{AI-centric} version implemented with LLMs targeting use cases where groups and communities may want to scale up with the help of AI while also ensuring decisions remain aligned to their own values.
+Taking inspiration from case law in legal systems, we introduce \textbf{case law grounding} (CLG), a new approach to grounding decision-making processes by making use of past decisions (\textit{precedents}) rather than rules (\textit{constitutions}) as guidance.
+CLG accomplishes this through 3 steps: (1) case \textbf{retrieval}, where past cases potentially relevant to the current decision are retrieved; (2) precedent \textbf{selection}, where retrieved precedents are further \textit{refined} for applicability to the current decision; and finally (3) decision synthesis, where the selected precedents and decisions are aggregated and synthesized into the decision for the new case.
+To address scaling needs, we implemented this grounding approach both as a \textit{human-led} version where we support human decision-makers (e.g., members of a community or group), and as a \textit{LLM-prompting} version where an LLM-backed agent is making the decisions.

-We evaluated both versions of CLG against a traditional \textit{constitutional} decision-making workflow on two decision tasks that involve social context: content (\textsc{mod})eration, based on a dataset of Reddit comment moderation outcomes~\cite{park-etal-2021-detecting-community}, and \textsc{toxicity} ratings, based on crowd ratings of various types of social media posts~\cite{kumar2021designing}.
-For the human-centric workflow, we recruited participants from population groups and communities matching those that make up the original dataset (n=35 Redditors for \textsc{mod} and n=60 crowd workers for \textsc{toxicity}) to make decisions with assistance from either constitutional or case law grounding.
-In the AI-centric workflow, we prompted a large language model to follow a similar procedure, presenting each case to the model with either retrieved precedents or constitutional guidelines as additional context.